lml/lev/README.md

 **Notes:**

 1. Don't try to write a status store that uses the ActiveRecord database, as the database changes would only be seen when the routine completes and its transaction is committed.
 2. Job killing hasn't been implemented yet, but shouldn't be too bad.
-For routines run in a transaction (which are frankly the only ones you'd want to kill), we can likely kill them by raising `ActiveRecord::Rollback`.
+For routines run in a transaction (which are frankly the only ones you'd want to kill), we can likely kill them by raising an exception or similar to cause a rollback (will need to have good tests to prove that).

 ## Handlers